 Breastfeeding After Breast Cancer

-There’s good news for mothers hoping to nurse following treatment.
+There’s good news for parents hoping to nurse following cancer treatment.

-Breast cancer affects more than 11,000 women under age 40 annually in the U.S., making it the most common malignancy among women of childbearing years.
-For new and soon-to-be mothers who have survived cancer, welcoming a baby can be an intimidating time of questioning and feeling concerned over breastfeeding and the well-being of her and her baby’s health.
+Breast cancer affects more than 11,000 women under age 40 annually in the United States, making it the most common malignancy among women of childbearing years.
+For new and soon-to-be birthing parents who have survived cancer, welcoming a baby can be an intimidating time of questioning and feeling concerned over breastfeeding and the well-being of their and their baby’s health.

-If you are expecting a baby after treatment, be encouraged that successful breastfeeding is “absolutely possible,” according to Nicole Peluso, IBCLC, lactation services lead at Aeroflow Breastpumps, a mother and breast cancer survivor who is currently nursing.
+If you are expecting a baby after breast cancer treatment, be encouraged that successful breastfeeding is “absolutely possible,” according to Nicole Peluso, IBCLC, CD, CAHPE, a lactation consultant, parent educator, and birth and postpartum doula practicing in Los Angeles, and a nursing parent and breast cancer survivor.

-However, there are important considerations to make and potential challenges associated with breastfeeding after breast cancer that women should know about to best prepare for the postpartum period and beyond.
+However, there are important considerations to make and potential challenges associated with breastfeeding after breast cancer that parents should be aware of to best prepare for the postpartum period and beyond.

 The Challenges of Nursing After Breast Cancer

-There is a multitude of barriers when hoping to breastfeed after cancer, says Jenelle Ferry, MD, neonatologist and director of feeding, nutrition, and infant development at Pediatrix Neonatology of Florida.
+There are many barriers when hoping to breastfeed after cancer, says Jenelle Ferry, MD, neonatologist and director of feeding, nutrition, and infant development at Pediatrix Neonatology of Florida.

-Specific obstacles mothers may face depending on how their cancer was treated.
+Specific obstacles nursing parents may face depend on how their cancer was treated.

-“After radiation, lactation is possible in about 50% of women (for the affected breast), albeit with a significant reduction in quantity,” explains Dr. Ferry, noting, “Radiation may also increase the risk of mastitis.”
+“After radiation, lactation is possible in about 50% of [birthing parents] (for the affected breast), albeit with a significant reduction in quantity,” explains Dr. Ferry, noting, “Radiation may also increase the risk of mastitis.”

-Patients who required surgery may experience a range of success depending on whether or not the cancer metastasized, as well as the location of the cancer.
+Patients who underwent surgery as part of their treatment may experience a range of breastfeeding success depending on whether or not the cancer metastasized and its location.

 “A common spot for breast cancer is behind the nipple.
 If ducts are cut right behind the nipple, a lot of damage is done to the flow of milk,” explains Peluso.
 “If cancer is outside of the nipple area, severed nerves responsible for the ejection of milk from the breast can compromise the breasts’ ability to remove the milk.”